Large Language Models Are Active Critics in NLG Evaluation: Conclusion

 We proposed \method, a novel LLM-based NLG evaluation protocol that relies solely on lightweight human-scored data.
-Unlike existing machine-based evaluators that depend on human-predefined task descriptions and evaluation criteria, \method actively infers the necessary details about the target evaluation task and provides explainable assessments by drawing insights directly from the data.
-This paradigm shift will open the door to endow \method with the adaptability to evaluate systems on new NLG tasks without extensive task-specific prompt engineering.
-Experiments across four distinct NLG tasks demonstrate LLMs' potential as active critics, achieving a higher correlation with human judgments compared to state-of-the-art baseline evaluators.
-Fine-level criteria-specific scoring, paired with the explanation generation setting, prompts the LLM to engage more deeply with the test cases, leading to improved overall quality scoring.
+Unlike existing machine-based evaluators that depend on human-predefined task-related information for assessment, \method self-identifies the target evaluation task and nuanced evaluation criteria purely from the data for making judgments.
+This paradigm shift will enhance the adaptability of \method, enabling it to flexibly capture the varying priority expectations of different end-users across diverse generation scenarios.
+Our approach reduces the need for intensive manual efforts to design task-specific criteria and extensive prompt engineering.
+Experiments across four distinct NLG tasks demonstrate LLMs' potential as active critics, achieving higher correlation with human judgments compared to baselines.
+Fine-level criteria-specific scoring, paired with explanations, prompts the LLM to engage more deeply with the test cases, leading to improved overall quality scoring.